Brian-Autieri/portfolio/README.md

 ## Description

-The purpose of this project is to upload a portfolio showcasing Brian's projects so that users can view the most important information in one place.
+The purpose of this project was to create a portfolio showcasing my projects so that users can view the most important information about me in one place.
+This webpage gives users a way learn about the projects I've built, my education and work experience and provides several ways to connect with me.
+It includes:

+- My name
+- A recent photograph
+- An "About ME" section that gives a brief, yet detailed description of my background and hobbies
+- A "Work" section that currently has placeholder images/links for future projects
-- This webpage gives users a way learn about Brian and his projects, learn about his education and work experience vio the bio section and provides several contact methods including phone number, email, GitHub and LinkedIn.
+- A "Contact Me" section including my phone number, email, GitHub and LinkedIn

 ### Webpage Link

 https://brian-autieri.github.io/portfolio/

-## Usage

-Users can view Brian's portfolio on mobile or desktop.
-Users can learn about Brian's background, view the projects he's built, contact him by phone or email, view his GitHub page and connect with him on LinkedIn.

 ### Webpage Screenshot